Trump blasts Bitcoin, Facebook's Libra, demands they face banking regulations

 “If Facebook and other companies want to become a bank, they must seek a new Banking Charter and become subject to all Banking Regulations, just like other Banks, both National and International,” he added.

-Facebook announced last month it would launch its global cryptocurrency in 2020.
-Facebook and 28 partners, including Mastercard Inc , PayPal Holdings Inc and Uber Technologies Inc , would form the Libra Association to govern the new coin.
+Facebook said last month it would launch its global cryptocurrency in 2020.
+Facebook and 28 partners, including Mastercard Inc (MA.N), PayPal Holdings Inc (PYPL.O) and Uber Technologies Inc (UBER.N), would form the Libra Association to govern the new coin.
 No banks are currently part of the group.

-JPMorgan Chase & Co, the largest U.S. bank by assets, plans to launch its own digital coins.
+JPMorgan Chase & Co (JPM.N), the largest U.S. bank by assets, plans to launch its own digital coins.

-Trump’s comments come one day after Federal Reserve Chairman Jerome Powell told lawmakers that Facebook’s plan to build a digital currency called Libra cannot move forward unless it addresses concerns over privacy, money laundering, consumer protection and financial stability.
+Trump’s comments come one day after Federal Reserve Chairman Jerome Powell told lawmakers that Facebook’s plan to build a digital currency called Libra could not move forward unless it addressed concerns over privacy, money laundering, consumer protection and financial stability.

-Powell said the Fed has established a working group to follow the project and is coordinating with other countries’ central banks, several of whom have also expressed concern about Facebook’s digital currency project.
+Powell said the Fed had established a working group to follow the project and was coordinating with other countries’ central banks, several of which have also expressed concern about Facebook’s digital currency project.

 The U.S. Financial Stability Oversight Council, a panel of regulators that identifies risks to the financial system, is also expected to conduct a review.

-Facebook, the White House, the Federal Reserve and the Treasury Department did not immediately respond to requests for comment.
+Facebook, the White House and the Treasury Department did not immediately respond to requests for comment.
+A spokeswoman for the Federal Reserve declined to comment.

 Bitcoin BTC=BTSP, the best-known digital coin, was created in 2008 as an alternative to currencies controlled by governments and banks, but crypto trading and digital currencies remain largely unsupervised.
 The market has also faced allegations of money laundering and terrorist financing.

-Trump’s series of tweets on cryptocurrency also come on the heels of an event at the White House where the president criticized large technology companies who he said treated conservative voices unfairly.
+Trump’s series of tweets on cryptocurrency also come on the heels of an event at the White House where the president criticized large technology companies that he said treated conservative voices unfairly.

 The Internet Association, a trade group representing major tech firms like Facebook, Twitter and Google, said: “Internet companies are not biased against any political ideology, and conservative voices in particular have used social media to great effect.”

-Reporting by Makini Brice and Eric Beech; Editing by Lisa Shumaker
+Reporting by Makini Brice and Eric Beech; Editing by Lisa Shumaker and Peter Cooney